Ray the Flying Squirrel

 Ray the Flying Squirrel (レイ・ザ・フライングスクイレル Rei za Furaingu Sukuireru) is an anthropomorphic yellow squirrel with a long tail, and was introduced as one of three playable characters (alongside Sonic the Hedgehog and Mighty the Armadillo) in the Sega System 32 arcade game, SegaSonic the Hedgehog, released in 1993.
 He was created by Manabu Kusunoki.

-After 25 years of absence, Ray is set to finally return as a playable character alongside Mighty in Sonic Mania Plus, a definitive version of Sonic Mania.
+After 25 years of absence, Ray finally returns as a playable character alongside Mighty in Sonic Mania Plus, a definitive version of Sonic Mania.
 His design has received a slight modification, giving him double-striped blue sneakers; a change carried over from his appearance in the Archie comics.
 In this game, Ray is finally able to live up to his species' name by performing the Air Glide.
+In Encore Mode, he is trapped in a capsule with Mighty in Angel Island Zone and has to be rescued by Sonic.

 The character has seen a small number of cameo appearances, including in the Sega Saturn title, Gale Racer, in which he and several other Sonic universe characters were seen hanging from a car mirror, and in Sonic Generations where he can be seen on a "missing" poster as part of the City Escape stage.